celer-network/sgn-v2-networks/docs/validator.md

 If you have delegated enough tokens to qualify as a bonded validator, you should see that your validator has the status of `BOND_STATUS_BONDED`.

+NOTE: The Staking contract implements a basic decentralization check.
+If you somehow delegated too many CELR tokens so that your validator has more than 2/3 of the total stakes, you will not be able to bond the validator.
+Contact the Celer team to resolve the situation and refer to step 7 to bond the validator manually.

 You can verify that your validator is in the Tendermint validator set:

 ```sh